 STRATEGIC ACTION 12

 Implement the ISO standard (ISO 201070:2013) in relation to port reception facilities.
-Promote the development of regional statistics on waste collected in ports based on existing information as far as possible
+Promote the development of regional statistics on waste collected in ports based on existing information as far as possible.

 STRATEGIC ACTION 13

 Support ongoing work by PAME to develop a Regional Reception Facilities Plan for the Arctic in accordance with IMO guidance.